 Team trucking jobs offer benefits that solo truck driving jobs cannot.
 In a team, 2 drivers share in daily tasks and can utilize each other’s strengths to avoid costly mistakes.
 There is also the added advantage of having somebody to talk to on the road.

 Since trucking companies can get the same production from one truck with a team rather than two trucks with solo drivers, their profit margins can significantly increase.
 Therefore, they typically pay team truck drivers additional cents per mile.

 The downside of team truck driving jobs is just that.
 You belong to a team.
-This means you always have to keep each other in mind when it comes to coordinating breaks, time off and even meal stops.
+This means you always have to keep each other in mind when it comes to coordinating breaks, meal stops, and time off.
 With team driving, space is limited making a close living arrangement for those involved.

 At the end of the day, each team member is putting his or her life in another person’s hands.
 So if you are going to take a team driving job, make sure to choose your teammate wisely.